-I decided I wanted to add some moulding to my display to give it some added detail.
-I measured and cut the moulding at a 45-degree angle.
+I decided I wanted to add some molding to my display to give it some added detail.
+I measured and cut the molding at a 45-degree angle.
 Making 45-degree cuts can get confusing if you are flipping the piece over.
 I find my miter saw makes it so much easier since I can just swing the saw in the other direction.

-I stained the boards using Minwax gel stain in dark walnut and sealed using Minwax wipe-on polyurethane.
-I spray painted the moulding using Rustoleum Textured spray paint in silver.
-I used the Gorilla Wood Glue and my Ryobi air nailer to attach the moulding to the boards.
+I stained the boards using Minwax gel stain in dark walnut and sealed them using Minwax wipe-on polyurethane.
+I spray painted the molding using Rustoleum Textured spray paint in silver.
+I used the Gorilla Wood Glue and my Ryobi air nailer to attach the molding to the boards.

 One of the ornaments was perfect for the job.
 It was flat on one side, so I cut out the concave middle and used that to cover the plug end.
 I love when a good plan works out perfectly.
 I began by hot gluing on the bottom row weaving the garland and the lights around the ornaments and making sure to glue the ornaments to the board as well as the ornaments on each side.